ceefour/opencog-neo4j/_includes/home_notice.md

 5. **Potential customers**.
 As a side point: a couple potential customers for OpenCog work are already using Neo4j, so using it will help with these particular business relationships.
 6. **Performant**.
 A specific analysis of the types of queries we probably want to execute against a backing store in the near future, and a comparison of this to Neo4j's querying and indexing methods, suggests that we should be able to execute these queries reasonably efficiently against Neo4j, via appropriate machinations as will be suggested below.
 7. **Scalability**.
 Neo4j can be run distributed across multiple machines; currently this uses a master-slave architecture, but there is momentum behind scaling it further.
 Scalability requirements and issues are discussed in [Scaling OpenCog](http://wiki.opencog.org/w/Scaling_OpenCog).
 See also [Distributed AtomSpace Architecture](http://wiki.opencog.org/w/Distributed_AtomSpace_Architecture).
+8. **Persistence**.
+The current in-memory AtomSpace and pattern matcher design can run with high performance, without bottlenecks, when the database fits in RAM.
+The goal is to provide a graph backing store which can perform at least on par or better than PostgreSQL backing store, when the database is sufficiently large or cannot fit in RAM.

 OpenCog, in the medium-to-long term, is not going to commit to any particular backing store technology; the BackingStore API should remain storage-technology-independent.
 However, in the short-to-medium term, the choice of backing store technology may have some meaningful impact on development and utilization of the system; so the choice of which backing stores to utilize isn't a totally trivial choice even though it's not a "permanent" one.
 For example, it should possible to implement the GraphBackingStore API using [HypergraphDB](http://www.hypergraphdb.org/index).